 District heating is a ground-based network providing heat, usually in form of hot water.
 Large district heating plants are more efficient, more economic, and create less pollution than decentralized fossil fuel-based boilers.

-Designed to improve air quality in cities by moving combustion to one place and replace individual boilers, Solar district heating now improves the process further by replacing combustion also in heating plants with clean solar energy.
+Designed to improve air quality in cities by moving combustion to one place and replacing individual boilers, Solar district heating now improves the process further by replacing combustion also in heating plants with clean solar energy.

 To cope with the high temperatures sometimes required in district heating networks, Absolicon Solar Collectors are equipped with a silver mirror that concentrates the light in a narrow line on a receiver tube filled with pressurized water.

-The solar thermal trough follows the sun during the day to maximize irradiation and keeps the heat under a protective glass.
+The solar thermal trough follows the sun during the day to maximize irradiation and keeps the heat under protective glass.

 The patented Absolicon T160 solar collectors are designed to generate steam up to 160°C and 8 bar pressure and heat from the collectors are fed directly into the city district heating network.